 Stiffler's success as a recruiter has been a constant throughout his coaching career.
 In 2009 he signed a top-40 class for the Rams that was ranked in the Top-40 by Collegiate Baseball.

 His impact at VCU was immediate, helping the Rams to the 2007 CAA title and 37 wins in just his first season.
 His mentorship of junior transfer Luke Pisker transformed into one of the most dominant seasons ever by a Black & Gold hurler with nine wins and 11 saves under his guidance.
 Pisker was later taken in the 17th round of the MLB Draft by the Washington Nationals.
 Three years later, Stiffler helped VCU claim its fifth CAA tournament title in 2010.

-Since his arrival in Richmond, nine Rams hurlers have inked professional contracts.
-Pisker joined Mick Mattaliano (Baltimore Orioles), John Leonard (Kansas City Royals), Cody Eppley (Texas Rangers), Joe Van Meter (Texas Rangers) Robbie Andrews (Arizona Diamondbacks), Blake Hauser (Seattle Mairners), Kyle Haynes (Pittsburgh Pirates), and Kyle Pelchy (Tampa Bay Rays), Matt Lees (Arizona Diamondbacks), Daniel Concepcion (Kansas City Royals), and Heath Dwyer (Chicago Cubs).
+Since his arrival in Richmond, twelve Rams hurlers have inked professional contracts.
+Pisker joined Mick Mattaliano (Baltimore Orioles), John Leonard (Kansas City Royals), Cody Eppley (Texas Rangers), Joe Van Meter (Texas Rangers) Robbie Andrews (Arizona Diamondbacks), Blake Hauser (Seattle Mairners), Kyle Haynes (Pittsburgh Pirates), Kyle Pelchy (Tampa Bay Rays), Matt Lees (Arizona Diamondbacks), Daniel Concepcion (Kansas City Royals), and Heath Dwyer (Chicago Cubs).